frederic-perez/AmE-dictionary/dictionary.md

 __giddy__ _adj_ :nine: Having a sensation of whirling and a tendency to fall or stagger; dizzy. _Luke felt almost giddy with relief._ _Syn_ dizzy, light-headed, faint, weak :es: mareado
 __gigging__ _v_
 __giggling__
-__gills > packed to the gills__ :two: Completely full; teeming; having no room to spare. _I've got so many meetings and deadlines these days that my schedule is packed to the gills!
+__gills > packed to the gills__ _idiom_ :two: Completely full; teeming; having no room to spare. _I've got so many meetings and deadlines these days that my schedule is packed to the gills!
 Her mind was packed to the gills with ideas for her new book.
 I felt packed to the gills after my grandmother's Thanksgiving meal._
 __gills__ _n_ __1__ The paired respiratory organ of fish and some amphibians, by which oxygen is extracted from water flowing over surfaces within or attached to the walls of the pharynx. :es: branquias __2__ The vertical plates arranged radially on the underside of mushrooms and many toadstools.
 __gilt-framed__
 __gimmicks__ _No "get in the door" gimmicks._